JochemTheLegend27/CsvToJsonMapper/README.md

 6. Writes the output to a JSON file using `JsonWriterService`.

 ### 2. **CsvDataJoinerService**
-The `CsvDataJoinerService` is responsible for joining data from multiple CSV files based on relations defined in the configuration.
-This service plays a crucial role in creating enriched records where data from foreign CSV files is combined with corresponding primary CSV records using primary key (PK) and foreign key (FK) relationships.
+The `CsvDataJoinerService` is a crucial component that links related data from multiple CSV files using relationships defined in the configuration.
+This ensures that records from different CSV files with matching keys are combined into enriched records, ready for JSON conversion.

+#### **Purpose**
+- **Data Enrichment**: Enhances the primary records by appending related data from other files.
+- **Relational Integrity**: Mimics relational database behavior by linking primary and foreign records through primary key (PK) and foreign key (FK) relationships.

 #### **Input**
 1. **Relations File**:
-   - Defines how CSV files are related.
+   - Specifies how CSV files are related using PK and FK fields.
-   - Specifies the primary key (PK) and foreign key (FK) for each relation.
-   - Example:
+   - Example Relation:
      ```json
      [
        {
-         "PrimaryKey": { "CSVFileName": "Orders.csv", "CSVField": "OrderID" },
+         "PrimaryKey": { "CSVFileName": "Orders.csv", "CSVField": "ID" },
          "ForeignKey": { "CSVFileName": "OrderDetails.csv", "CSVField": "OrderID" }
        }
      ]
      ```
+   - **Explanation**: This relation links the `Orders.csv` file (primary file) with the `OrderDetails.csv` file (foreign file) using the `ID` field in `Orders.csv` and the `OrderID` field in `OrderDetails.csv`.

 2. **Raw CSV Data**:
-   - Loaded into memory as dictionaries, where:
+   - Stored in memory as a dictionary:
-     - The key is the CSV file name.
+     - **Key**: CSV file name.
-     - The value is a list of records (dictionaries of field-value pairs).
+     - **Value**: A list of records, where each record is a dictionary with column names as keys and values as field data.
    - Example:
      ```csharp
      Dictionary<string, IEnumerable<IDictionary<string, string?>>> csvData = new()
      {
          "Orders.csv": new List<Dictionary<string, string?>>
          {
-             new() { { "OrderID", "1" }, { "Customer", "John Doe" } },
+             new() { { "ID", "1" }, { "Customer", "John Doe" } },
-             new() { { "OrderID", "2" }, { "Customer", "Jane Smith" } }
+             new() { { "ID", "2" }, { "Customer", "Jane Smith" } }
          },
          "OrderDetails.csv": new List<Dictionary<string, string?>>
          {